Photo of Craig C. Dilger.

 • AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®

-• The Best Lawyers in America®, Litigation — Labor and Employment, 2012 – present
+• Best Lawyers in America®: Litigation — Labor and Employment, 2012-present; Commercial Litigation, 2013-present

-• Kentucky Super Lawyer®, Business Litigation, 2012 – present
+• Kentucky Super Lawyer®, Business Litigation, 2012-present

-• Louisville Magazine Top Lawyer, Criminal Defense Law – White Collar, 2012 – 2014
+• Louisville Magazine Top Lawyer, Criminal Defense Law – White Collar, 2012-2014

 • Louisville Magazine Best Lawyers Under Age 40 – Pick of the Judges, 2006